GeneralGarfield/Picrure-Conversion-Tool/README.md

 A Python GUI Script/exe File that converts JPEG, PNG, ICO, and other files to your desire conversion.

 > [!NOTE]
-> Must have The Pillow Library Module installed You can install using this:
+> You will need the Pillow Library Module installed You can install it on Windows using this:
+>
+>
+>      pip install pillow
+>
+>
+> For Unix/Mac use this :
+>
+>
->  `pip install pillow`
+>      python3 -m pip install pillow

 > [!IMPORTANT]
 > Run the Program using IDLE, For some reason the program wont run properly if u you use VS code, or a python exe runner.

-> [!TIP]
+> [!WARNING]
 > If you do not want to install python or any modules Use the EXE provided in the release.
-It may say it's a virus, but it's not!
+Sometimes when running the program it may say its a virus, but it is not

 # Features
 - Converts Images into PDF, JPEG, PNG, and ICO